MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-number-series-with-copilot.md

 AI-powered suggestions might be incorrect or incomplete.
 You should always review the accuracy of Copilot's suggestions before you choose whether to keep them.
 Copilot’s suggestions aren't saved to the [!INCLUDE [prod_short](includes/prod_short.md)] database until you choose the **Keep it** button and exit the Copilot window.
 You can edit and correct any suggestions before you choose to keep it, or after they're inserted as No. Series.

-### What is expected of administrators and end-users when using Sales lines suggestions?
+### What is expected of administrators and end-users when using suggest number series?

-Each individual user chooses whether or not to use **Suggest Number Series**.
+Each individual user chooses whether or not to use suggest number series.
 Even if an administrator enables the feature and it's available, you can choose to use it always, sometimes, or never.

 Administrators make the overall decision on whether to use Copilot capabilities in [!INCLUDE [prod_short](includes/prod_short.md)].
 If administrators enable Copilot, they should be sure to grant access to the appropriate users.